allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 -->
 ## Consequences

-The cosmos ecosystem will have at its disposition a DID module compatible with the W3C standard and with a high chance of compatibility with 3rd party components such as cloud and edge agents, resolvers and so on.
+The Cosmos ecosystem will provide a DID module that is compatible with the W3C standard and offers a high chance of compatibility with third-party components such as cloud and edge agents, resolvers, and so on.

 ### Backwards Compatibility